Guided historic walking tours

 03 485 9989 or 021 0293 5464

-Take an historic guided walk back through time of the Lawrence town centre; with facts provided by our host to inspire your imagination and minds-eye to see what Victorian style Lawrence was like during the gold rush and the years after.
-Feel the sense of nostalgia reminding one of those bygone days.
+Take an historic guided walk back through time of the Lawrence town centre, with facts provided by our host to inspire your imagination and minds-eye to see what Victorian style Lawrence was like during the gold rush and the decades after.
+Feel the sense of nostalgia for those bygone days.
 Learn how Lawrence was the centre of the Tuapeka gold rush, and how the vast quantity of gold mined in this district was the well-spring of Dunedin.
 Learn about the colourful characters and Patriarchs that built the town and whose families gave the spirit of ingenuity and Victorian inventiveness to its growth.
 Where new buildings now stand, or empty plots of land stand idle, use your imagination to see what the guide explains was there in those decades from 1860-1900.
-This easy walk takes approximately 1.5 hrs (have comfy walking shoes) and is offered in the afternoons only throughout April to October.
+This easy walk takes approximately 2 hrs (have comfy walking shoes) and is offered in the afternoons only throughout April to October.
 In summer (November to March) an early evening walk can be arranged by appointment.
-The walk normally starts at the Bellview Gardens to set the ambiance, and concludes at the Coach & Horses pub, where you can reminisce on the day's walk and discuss the benefits we have all acquired from the hard work and foresight of our forefathers.
+The walk normally starts at the Bellview Wetlands Reserve gate to set the ambiance, and concludes at the Coach & Horses Inn, where you can reminisce on the day's walk and discuss the benefits we have all acquired from the hard work and foresight of our forefathers.

-We offer visiting coach tours an opportunity to enjoy the sites of Lawrence with a dedicated tour guide who will meet your coach by arrangement.
+We offer visiting coach tours an opportunity to enjoy the sites of Lawrence with a dedicated tour guide, who will meet your coach by arrangement.
 Sit in the comfort of your coach while the guide directs you around historic places of Lawrence, providing detail to inspire your imagination.
 What was it like back in the Victorian era in this old gold rush town?
-Some bus tours could take in places within Lawrence township, while others could be designed to include locations such as the Bellview Wetlands Reserve, the Chinese Camp, Weatherstons Daffodils and Brewery, Lawrence Cemetery or a trip to, and around Gabriel’s Gully Historic Reserve.
-All tours are offered by appointment only, year round, to fit in with the requirements and itinerary of the bus tour manager.
+Some bus tours could take in places within Lawrence township, while others could be bespoke, to include locations such as the Bellview Wetlands Reserve, the Chinese Camp, Weatherstons Daffodils and Brewery ruins (during the daffodil season Sept/Oct), Lawrence Cemetery, or a trip to, and around Gabriel’s Gully Historic Reserve.
+All coach tours are offered by appointment only, year-round, to fit in with the requirements and itinerary of the bus tour manager.
 On-coach guided tours will only be available during Level 1 Covid-19 restrictions.

-All Walking tours $20 p.p. - 1.5 hours, as follows: All tours begin at Bellview gardens, with a short history of the discovery of gold, followed by a tour of the town.
+All Walking tours are $20 p.p. - for approximately 2 hours, as follows: All walks begin at Bellview Wetlands Reserve gate, with a short history of the discovery of gold, followed by a tour of the town.

 ‘Tuapeka- A Walk Through Time’